ai4life-opencalls/oc-1-project-11/README.md

 5. In the opened browser page, open the notebook and follow the instructions.
 6. To run a pre-trained model, download and unzip the [pretrained model](resources/models/n2v_2D.zip).
 Then, in the Jupyter Notebook, go to the section *7.
 Prediction*.

-Here is an example of original and denoised image:
+Here is an example of an original and denoised image:
 <div>
   <img src="resources/images/noisy_denoised.jpg" width="100%">
 </div>